nttlong/njs-q/README.md

     7- loadHtml({rel File path from views directory of app}): load and render an Html file template in view directory of app.

+    8 - loadModule(abs path|rel path | rel app path): load Module by path:

+        if path start with ~/ the function will load moddule from root project.

+        if path start with ./ the function will load moddule from root app in project.

  7- Template shortcut syntax:
  ============================